psu13/mutable-hakyll/posts/measurement.md

 $z$-up particle will get you $x$-up half the time and $x$-down half the time.

-Relationships like this also happen to be true for the all of eigenvectors of all the spin operators, so you will always get this kind of even split if you measure from different axes in a sequential fashion.
+Relationships like this also happen to be true for the all of eigenvectors of all the spin operators.
 Some of the references at the end go into these details.

 Finally, we can push on this idea a bit more by adding yet another $S_z$ box on the end of the experiment above.
 When we do this we get a result that is somewhat surprising.